 Your other source option is animal shelters that in the US alone receive up to 12 million homeless dogs and cats every year, and about 25% of them are purebred.
 Paying the adoption fee is a lot cheaper than the price you will pay to a breeder or pet store, and you will be saving a life.

-The definition of good stock or purebred must include beauty, and in a Boxer good look means the coat is fawn and brindle, with the white markings or “flash” covering not more than one-third of the entire coat.
+The definition of good stock or purebred must include beauty, and in a Boxer, a good look means the coat is fawn and brindle, with the white markings or “flash” covering not more than one-third of the entire coat.

 Sometimes the distribution of the “flash” alone may make the difference between a show champion and just a pet Boxer.